dart-lang/site-www/src/_guides/google-apis.md

 If you're building a Flutter application, see the [Flutter guide for Google APIs][flutter-google-apis].

-If you'd like to access Google APIs as part of a server application, [see this sample][server-sample].
+If you'd like to use Google APIs as part of a server application, see the [google_apis server sample][server-sample].

 Some packages provide idiomatic Dart wrappers for the APIs provided by `googleapis`.